nbaddam/ICU-Diaries/README.md

 ### Troubleshooting:
 - If you get an error like “No such module ’Firebase Auth’”, close the project and open “ICU Diaries.xcworkspace” (not “ICU Diaries.xcodeproj”).
 Follow the steps again to build and select a simulator
-- Also try cleaning the build (using the shortcut ⇧⌘K) and then running the application again.
+- For any other errors, first try cleaning the build (using the shortcut ⇧⌘K) and then running the application again.
+- Additionally, try updating XCode to the msot recent version (13.0)